 - General dentistry services, including cleanings and exams

-- Diagnostic dentistry services, including wisdom teeth removal and trauma services
+- Diagnostic dentistry services, including wisdom teeth consultations and trauma services

 - Cosmetic dentistry services, including teeth whitening and dental veneers